 Extracting paragraph data

 After removing binary files, we need to extract paragraphs, which, for simplicity, are defined as groups of sentences separated by line breaks.
 A sentence is defined as group of words separated by certain punctuation such as dot, question or exclamation marks.
 Reasonable limits should be put in place to filter out too short (<10 words) or too long (>1000 words) sentences.
-Paragraphs that don’t look like normal English text, e.g those that have words that are too long, contain too many numbers, too many mixed case words or too many special characters are also excluded.
+Paragraphs that don’t look like normal English text, e.g those that have words that are too long, contain too many numbers, mixed case words or special characters are also excluded.
+Each word in every sentence is also checked against an English dictionary, and a paragraph will also be excluded if it contains too many misspelled words.
 I was able to remove a lot of technical content such as programming or mathematics lessons with this simple filter mechanism.